 It’s not the first time that I’ve used a subject to look at humanity, indeed the world and what is beyond it.

-As a subject I can’t think of a more interesting one than food and cooking and eating of course.
+As a subject I can’t think of a more interesting one than food, cooking and eating of course.
 For me they are not only enjoyable, creative and social activities but also ways of studying different cultures as the characters of people from different nations can be seen from their relationships to food, from how they eat and treat it, their care for the environment and their compassion for the animals that are used in the food industry.

-For instance while in older times food was highly valued and never wasted, nowadays in our age of food abundance people take it for granted that it will always be there and cheap with the result that billions of tons of it end up in waste bins each day.
+For instance while in older times food was highly valued and never wasted, nowadays in our age of food abundance people take it for granted that it will always be plentiful and cheap with the result that billions of tons of it end up in waste bins each day.

 One reason for such absurd waste, that is an insult to nature, is that food education is almost totally in the hands of celebrity chefs, dubious nutritional gurus and unscrupulous food marketers whose main objectives is to capitalize as much as they can in self publicity.
 Another is due to a touchy culture of suing that worries food shops and supermarkets of being sued by customers who may feel ill for having eaten something deteriorated enough to cause an illness.
 As when such happenings occur are usually quickly reported by the media and can give a bad reputation to the outlet that sold the supposedly spoiled food items then shops and supermarket opt for throwing away what they don’t sell quickly.